 Compare the contents of the industrial switch with the standard checklist above.
 If any item is damaged or missing, please contact the local dealer for service.

-In this paragraph, we will describe the Industrial switch's hardware spec, port, cabling information, and wiring installation.
+In this paragraph, the Industrial switch's hardware spec, port, cabling information, and wiring installation will be described.

 Physical Dimension